 Finally, know the difference between negotiating and haggling

 The difference between negotiating and haggling is simple.
 Negotiating is when you are making adjustments in terms, conditions and scope of work between two parties.
 Haggling is when you are asked to do the same work as you have proposed, but for less money.
 Haggling won’t get you anything but disappointment.
 If your work is priced correctly, then any adjustment in price will require an appropriate adjustment in scope, terms, or conditions.
 Know your value — and why your services are priced at that value.
 You likely do not want to work with a client that does not understand that reciprocity.
 If they are hagglers, maybe they should call your competition.

 On top of having expert interpersonal skills and self-motivation, your sales teams need to know the ins and outs of prices, what they mean to potential clients, and why they are marked where they are.
-Find solutions selling and leading a sales team by enrolling in Hunt Big Sales University.
+Find solutions selling and leading a sales team by contacting us to get started.